 Complete guide to the GeniePoint charging network

-The GeniePoint charging network is run by ChargePoint Services: it consists of a few hundred charging locations across the UK, with 4,000 charging points promised by 2020.
-ChargePoint Services work with businesses – Waitrose and Morrisons supermarkets are two examples – to deliver charging points for customers with electric vehicles.
+The GeniePoint charging network is owned and operated by Engie EV Solutions: it consists of charging locations across the UK.
+Engie EV Solutions works with businesses – Asda and Morrisons supermarkets are two examples – to deliver charging points for customers with electric vehicles.
 Other locations include fuel forecourts, local authority car parks, hotels and retail/leisure parks.

-Most of its chargers operate on a pay-as-you go (PAYG) price per kilowatt-hour (kWh) basis, meaning you only pay for the energy you use.
+Most GeniePoint chargers operate on a pay-as-you go (PAYG) price per kilowatt-hour (kWh) basis, meaning you only pay for the energy you use.
 The vast majority of the network consists of 50kW rapid chargers, while there are a handful of slow chargers managing, too.

 Charging on the GeniePoint network

 Access is via the GeniePoint App (available from Apple's App Store and Google Play).
 Drivers can register with GeniePoint and provide their credit/debit card details, or alternatively charge as a Guest user with no registration required.
 Drivers can also use an RFID card to access the chargers, either registering their own card (with RFID functionality) or by purchasing a GeniePoint RFID card at a cost of £9.

 The GeniePoint Network is supported by a dedicated customer service team (no call centres) providing 24/7 telephone assistance to drivers using the network.
 This includes remote-start facilities for drivers requiring emergency assistance.